-- (2.1) All officials and other role players in the supply chain management system of the LEPHALALE MUICIPALITY must implement this Policy in a way that- - (a) Gives effect to- - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) Complies with - - (i) The Treasury Regulations; and - (ii) Any circular, minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) Is consistent with other applicable legislation; - (e) Does not undermine the objective for uniformity in supply chain management Systems between organs of state in all spheres; and - (f) Is consistent with national economic policy concerning the promotion of investments and doing business with the public sectors - (2.2) This Policy applies when the LEPHALALE MUNICIPALITY - - (a) procures goods or services; - (b) Disposes goods no longer needed; - (c) Selects contractors and suppliers to provide assistance in the provision of municipal services Otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) Selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in Section 83 of that Act. - (2.3) This Policy, except where provided otherwise, does not apply in respect of the
+- 2. (1) All officials and other role players in the supply chain management system of the municipality must implement this Policy in a way that - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (a) procures goods or services; - (b) disposes goods no longer needed; - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act.

-Procurement of goods and services contemplated in section 110(2) of the Act, including -

-- (a) Water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) Electricity from Eskom or another public entity, another municipality or a municipal entity.
+- (4) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.

-3. Adoption and amendment of the supply chain management policy
+Amendment of the supply chain management policy

-- (3.1) The accounting officer must - - (a) At least annually review the implementation of this Policy; and - (b) When the accounting officer considers it necessary, submit proposals for the amendment of this Policy to the Lephalale Local Municipality Council. - (3.2) If the accounting officer submits proposed amendments to the Council that differs from the model policy issued by the National Treasury, the accounting officer must- - (a) Ensure that such proposed amendments comply with the Regulations; and - (b) Report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3.3) When amending this supply chain management policy the need for uniformity supply chain practices, procedures and forms between organs of state in all spheres; particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.
-The accounting officer must report any deviation from the guideline standard to the National Treasury and the relevant Provincial treasury.
+- 3. (1) The accounting officer must - (a) at least annually review the implementation of this Policy; and - (b) when the accounting officer considers it necessary, submit proposals for the amendment of this Policy to the council - (2) If the accounting officer submits proposed amendments to the council that differs from the model policy issued by the National Treasury, the accounting officer must - (a) ensure that such proposed amendments comply with the Regulations; and - (b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3) When amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.

-4. Delegation of supply chain management powers and duties
+Delegation of supply chain management powers and duties